nelson-n/cs-math-nn/DataStructuresAlgorithms/BigOCheatsheet.md

 * Counting Sort: O(n)
     - O(n + k) performance where k is the range of the elements being sorted (i.e. 0-10).
     - Requires twice the space of the unsorted input + an array of size k, stable sorting.
-    - Only works on integral types, good when sorting data with a small range of values.
+    - Only works on integer types, good when sorting data with a small range of values.

 * Radix Sort: O(n)
     - O(pn + pk) where k is the range of elements and p is the number of digit positions (100 = 3).